 - Pyramid Builder: Once you complete the game, you can't leave the screen on which the people are jumping and celebrating around the pyramid.

-- Doki Doki Literature Club! takes this trope Up to Eleven.
+- Doki Doki Literature Club! exaggerates this trope.
 After completely clearing the game, you are placed on a screen with a letter from Monika, or the game maker if you got the Golden Ending.
 However, closing and reopening the game will not let you play the game again; to play again, you have to delete a specific file mentioned in the game's readme.